beekhof/beekhof.github.io/_posts/2015-08-31-sbd-fun-and-profit.md

-One of the best ways of implementing fencing is with a remotely accessible power switch, however some environments may not allow them, see the value in them, or have ones that are suitable for clustering (such as IPMI devices that loose power with the host they control).
+One of the best ways of implementing fencing is with a remotely accessible power switch, however some environments may not allow them, see the value in them, or have ones that are not suitable for clustering (such as IPMI devices that loose power with the host they control).

 ## Enter SBD